bhuvaneshsel/FacultyOfficeHoursManager/dev-00-0.2/ReadMe.txt

 # Name of application: Office Connect
-# Version: 0.5
+# Version: 0.6

 # who did what:
-1. Eman Naseerkhan - Worked on Courses page and storing courses data
+1. Eman Naseerkhan - Made Saved Office Hours Schedule UI and worked on displaying data
-2. Yogi Chipalkatti - Displaying saved courses page
+2. Yogi Chipalkatti -
-3. Bhuvanesh Selvaraj - Worked on displaying time slots page and helped with saving time slots page
+3. Bhuvanesh Selvaraj -
-3. Nhat Nguyen - Worked on saving time slots page
+3. Nhat Nguyen -

 # Any other instruction that users need to know: